POL - 40.13.1 Student Code of Conduct

 8.1.16 Harassment.
 Repeated, persistent, severe, or pervasive actions directed toward specific individual(s) with the intent or effect to harass, harm, or alarm, including attempted or threatened physical contact, or acts that create the reasonable apprehension of unwanted contact.
 Such acts may include but are not limited to face to face interactions, phone calls, text messages, and/or use of social media.

 8.1.18 Infliction or Threat of Bodily Harm.
-The intent, attempt, or assistance with, the infliction of physical injury upon a person, which includes, but is not limited to:
+The intent, attempt, threat of, or assistance with, the infliction of physical injury upon a person, which includes, but is not limited to:

-8.1.18.1 Intentionally or recklessly causing physical harm to any person while on University premises or at University-sponsored activities; or
+8.1.18.1 Intentionally or recklessly causing physical harm to any person, whether on University premises, at University-sponsored activities, or in circumstances that impact the University community;

-8.1.18.3 Intentionally or recklessly causing any act that creates a substantial risk of bodily harm to any person who is on University property or at University-sponsored activities, including, but not limited to, throwing objects from buildings.
+8.1.18.3 Intentionally or recklessly engaging in any act, whether in person or through electronic means, that creates a substantial risk of bodily harm to any person, including, but not limited to, throwing objects from buildings, inciting violence, or making credible threats through social media, digital communication, or other virtual platforms.

 8.1.19 Improper Use of Elevators.
 Unauthorized entry into an elevator shaft and/or riding on top of an elevator car.

 8.1.20 Misuse of Technology/Communication Systems.
-Use of technology or communication systems, including, but not limited to, NCCU’s telephonic system, internet, intranet or wireless network, in any manner that is prohibited by the Student Code of Conduct, the UNC Policy Manual, The Code of the University of North Carolina, or local, state or federal law.
+Use of technology or communication systems, including, but not limited to, NCCU’s telephonic system, internet, intranet or wireless network, in any manner that is prohibited by the Student Code of Conduct, NCCU REG - 70.00.4 Responsible Use Regulation, the UNC Policy Manual, The Code of the University of North Carolina, or local, state or federal law.

 8.1.21 Non-Consensual Sexual Contact.
 Entails the touching of any sexual body parts (such as breasts, buttocks, groin, genitals, mouth, and/or clothing covering them); touching an unwilling person with one’s own intimate parts; or forcing an unwilling person to touch another’s intimate parts.